 Once you've received an offer to study at UOW, there are a few things you need to do to secure your place.
-You'll need to formally accept your offer and enrol in your course online.
-Below are the steps you need to take to enrol as an international student at UOW.
+Follow the steps below to get started.

 International student enrolment